atom/atom/docs/upgrading/upgrading-your-package.md

 ## Upgrading your stylesheet's selectors

 Many selectors have changed, and we have introduced the [Shadow DOM][shadowdom] to the editor.
-See [Upgrading Your UI Theme Or Package Selectors guide][upgrading-selectors] for more information in upgrading your package stylesheets.
+See the [Upgrading Your UI Theme And Package Selectors guide][upgrading-selectors] for more information in upgrading your package stylesheets.

 ## Help us improve this guide!